 Disney feels like a rite of passage for many families, but what if you are a newbie, or the last time you went to any Disney theme park, you were thirteen years old?
-Have no fear, Trekaroo families, we enlisted the help of fifteen family travel writers and bloggers who have all shared their best expert tips for your Disney vacation.
+Have no fear, Trekaroo families, we enlisted the help of fifteen family travel writers and bloggers who have all shared their best Disney tips!

-So whether you are headed to Walt Disney World in Florida, Disneyland California Resort, or even on a Disney cruise, read up on these top 15 tips for a Disney family vacation and you’ll soon be enjoying the parks like a pro.
+So whether you are headed to Walt Disney World in Florida, Disneyland California Resort, or even on a Disney cruise, read up on these expert Disney tips and you’ll soon be enjoying the parks like a pro.

 If you want a flawless and crowd-less photo in front of Cinderella’s Castle, book an in-park breakfast reservation as early as you can (between 8 and 8:30 am).
 You’ll gain access to the park before it opens to normal guests, giving you a chance to not only get onto rides without waiting but also gives you a VERY RARE view of the park with NO CROWDS and the perfect opportunity to snap that crowd-less castle photo!
 Read more on JetsettingMom.com

-As a photographer, I thought I could get away with not purchasing the Disney photo pass.
+As a photographer, I thought I could get away with not purchasing the Disney Memory Maker PhotoPass.
 I can take all my own pictures, thank you very much.
-Looking back, I wish I would have purchased that photo package, because it would have allowed ME to be in more photos with my family, and worth the price tag.
+Looking back, I wish I would have purchased that photo package because it would have allowed ME to be in more photos with my family, and worth the price tag.
 Read more on KristenDukePhotography.com

-If you have a young child, you may already be familiar with Disney’s Rider Switch service that lets parents trade off riding the thrill rides and watching the kids while only waiting in line a single time.
-What many do not know, however, is that a return Rider Switch pass can be used any time later that same day.
-Save the passes up and use them when lines are at their worst (usually in the mid-afternoon) to minimize your overall wait times.
+If you have a young child, you may already be familiar with Disney’s Rider Switch service that lets parents trade-off riding the thrill rides and watching the kids while only waiting in line a single time.
+Find out details on your return window, you might have longer to use the return than you thought.
 Read more on TripswithTykes.com

 When choosing where to stay, factor in transportation costs and availability when comparing a Disney Resort (AKA “On Property”) to a location offsite.
 You may think you’re saving a few bucks staying “off property,” but the cost of the shuttle to/from the airport, transportation to/from the parks or a parking lot pass will add up quickly.
 Those are complimentary when staying on property.
 Read more on SAHMReviews.com

-Expert Tips for your Disney Vacation – Disneyland California Resort
+Expert Tips for your Disney Vacation – Disneyland Resort

-There are so many behind the scenes tours you can take at Walt Disney World, including the Disney Youth Education series and the new Kingdom Keepers Quest where you can defeat the Villains from taking over the Kingdom!
+There are many behind the scenes tours you can take at Walt Disney World.
+Favorites include the Disney Youth Education series and the new Kingdom Keepers Quest.
 Read more on MyLifeIntheSun.com

-At first thought, encountering rain at Disney might seem to be a magic killer, but it’s actually a great time to slow down and enjoy the whimsical ambiance.
-If there are showers in the forecast, bring ponchos for the family and plan to ride the rides in the rain (yes, rides run in the rain, assuming there is no lightening) and meet as many characters as you can.
-Space Mountain is ideal since it’s an indoor rollercoaster as well as It’s a Small World.
-On the other hand, Splash Mountain and Kali River Rapids are water rides, so they are great for visitors who don’t mind getting wet.
+At first thought, encountering rain at Disney might seem to be a magic killer.
+Actually, it’s a great time to slow down and enjoy the whimsical ambiance.
+If there are showers in the forecast, bring ponchos for the family and plan to ride the rides in the rain.
+Many rides run in the rain, assuming there is no lightning.
+This is also a great time to meet as many characters as you can.
+Indoor rides such as Space Mountain and It’s a Small World are ideal.
+Splash Mountain and Kali River Rapids are water rides, so why not ride them in the rain?
 The Princess Fairytale Hall and Mickey’s Toontown Fair both offer indoor meet and greets with celebrity characters.
 In case you forget—the gift shops all around the park sell ponchos.
 Read more on TheVacationGals.com

 Those pricey Premium Mickey Mouse Ice Cream Bars that you pay several dollars for in the Parks?
 They are not listed on the Disney Cruise Line Room Service Menu, but you can order them (FREE) by request!
 Read more at MamaCheaps.com